facebook/react/docs/docs/installation.md

 ### Installing React

 We recommend using [Yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/) for managing front-end dependencies.
-If you're new to package managers, [Yarn documentation](https://yarnpkg.com/en/docs/getting-started) is a good place to get started.
+If you're new to package managers, the [Yarn documentation](https://yarnpkg.com/en/docs/getting-started) is a good place to get started.

 To install React with Yarn, run: